From Street View to Visual Network: Mapping the Visibility of Urban Landmarks with Vision-Language Models: Introduction

-Second, traditional LoS‑based methods can be blind to visual context and inter‑object relationships, aspects central to human perception \citep{gillings_seeing_2001,dederix_patterns_2019,inglis_viewsheds_2022}.
-By treating visibility as a mere geometric intersection, they overlook the environmental context, such as lighting, vegetation, advertising boards, architectural embellishments, and the way multiple objects share a view.
-The challenge becomes evident when analysing named objects such as urban landmarks.
-Tracing an unobstructed LoS to the apex of a landmark may confirm it is “visible,” but this says little about how the landmark is framed by neighbouring buildings, how much of its recognisable silhouette emerges beyond tree canopies, or how it co‑occurs with other icons along a skyline or view corridor.
-In which ways landmarks are perceived in urban environment are especially emphasised in spatial planning and heritage conservation fields \citep{lopes_assessment_2019, czynska_classification_2019, ashrafi_heritage_2021, talamini_visibility_2023}.
-However, without incorporating the contextual cues and inter‑object relationships, LoS analysis cannot capture the perceptual reality that planners, designers, and everyday observers actually experience.
+Second, traditional LoS‑based methods can be blind to visual context and inter‑object relationships, which are important to how urban scenes are visually recognised and interpreted \citep{gillings_seeing_2001,dederix_patterns_2019,inglis_viewsheds_2022}.
+As shown in Figure \ref{fig:concept}, by treating visibility as a geometric intersection, LoS methods based on simplified 3D models may overlook the contextual factors, such as lighting, vegetation, advertising boards, architectural embellishments, and the way multiple objects share a view.
+Tracing an unobstructed LoS to the apex of a landmark may confirm it is “visible”, but this says little about how the landmark is framed by neighbouring buildings, how much of its recognisable silhouette emerges beyond tree canopies, or how it co‑occurs with other icons along a skyline.
+Additionally, pedestrians' visual experience of landmarks occurs not only at fixed locations, such as tourism viewpoints, but also during everyday movement along the road network.
+In this context, visibility is associated not merely with points but also with extended spatial configurations such as paths, corridors, and regions, suggesting the need for a more systematic, network-based thinking of visibility.
+Without incorporating such contextual cues and inter‑object relationships, LoS analysis may not fully reflect the visually recognisable conditions encountered in real streetscapes.